-Honoring their dead is taking very seriously by the Mexican people, but it is also an occasion that affords many marketing opportunities as we saw strolling the Malecon.
+Honoring their dead is taken very seriously by the Mexican people, but it is also an occasion that affords many marketing opportunities as we saw strolling the Malecon.

-This Catrina (or Katrina) honors a woman name Daniela Ortiz, who must have had a great booty.
-We can only hope that our loved ones will honor us in this way when we leave this life to go to the next one.
+We can only hope that our loved ones will honor us in this way when we leave this life to go to the next one!